Kerfuffle404/Notepad-HID-Script/README.md

 # Notepad-HID-Script
 Just a simple notepad hid script.
+This script will open notepad, then type whatever you want it to type.